Saving You Time: This Week in One Email

 Content from This Week

-1. Monday — INTERVIEW: Brad Lander for Congress in New York District 10
+2. Tuesday — INTERVIEW: Mussab Ali Running For Congress in New Jersey District 8

-2. Monday — INTERVIEW: Rep. Chris Rabb for Congress in Pennsylvia's 3rd District
+3. Tuesday — INTERVIEW: Hartzell Gray for Congress in Missouri’s 4th District

-3. Tuesday — ARTICLE: Illinois Still Makes It Illegal to Boycott Israel , But That Could Change by Thursday

-4. Wednesday — ARTICLE: Is Trump The Most Anti-Christian President in American History?
+4. Wednesday — GUEST POST: Illinois Is On the Cusp of Something Historic

 What Is The Public Thinking?

-I’ve always been fascinated by public consensus on critical issues that impact us all, so I’m adding a section to our weekly recap titled—what is the public thinking?
-This week, what is the American public thinking about the US Senate this November?
-And right now, there’s a 67% chance of flipping the Senate.
-That means we must continue to double down our efforts to make it happen and turn this prediction into a reality.
+This week, what is the public thinking about the U.S. Senate races this November?
+Right now, the public believes there is a 57% chance that Democrats will flip the Senate.
+A 10% decrease from last week.
+That means we must continue even further and ramp up our efforts to make this happen, and turn this prediction into a reality.

 Dad Joke of the Week